uber-research/java-dependency-validator/README.md

 Dependency validator takes five mandatory arguments

 1. Four arguments including data obtained from the `HEAD` version of the repository
-   - `fat.jar` - service's post-commit fat jar
+   - `fat.jar` - project's post-commit fat jar
    - `ext_jars.dat` - text file containing the paths to all third-party post-commit jar files
    - `root_jars.dat` - text file containing the paths to all first-party (service/app) post-commit root jar files
    - `root_packages.dat` - text file containing list of first-party (service/app) post-commit root packages (e.g. com.uber)
 2. Two arguments including data obtained from the `HEAD~1` version of the repository
-   - `pre_fat.jar` - service's pre-commit fat jar
+   - `pre_fat.jar` - project's pre-commit fat jar
    - `pre_ext_jars.dat` - text file containing the paths to all third-party pre-commit jar files

-For each of the jar-related dat files, the format is simply one path per line pointing to each jar file to load/analyze. `root_packages.dat` is similar, but each line is a Java package name.
+For each of the jar-related dat files, the format is simply one filesystem path per line pointing to each jar file to load/analyze. `root_packages.dat` is similar, but each line is a Java package name.

 ## Running the tool